AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-3

   1. Download the :download:`optionsparser.py <https://raw.githubusercontent.com/AaltoSciComp/python-for-scicomp/master/resources/code/scripts/optionsparser.py>`
-     function and load it into your working folder in Jupyterlab.
+     function and load it into your working folder in Jupyterlab (Hint: in JupyterLab, File → Open from URL).
      Modify the previous script to use a config file parser to read all arguments.
 The config file is passed in as a single argument on the command line
-     (using e.g. argparse or sys.argv) still needs to be read from the command line.
+     (using e.g. :mod:`argparse` or :data:`sys.argv`) still needs to be read from the command line.

   2. Run your script with different config files.